Free financial accounting 1 revision

 Required

-14. Mawingu Enterprises shows a difference on their trial balance of kshs 29.3 million.
+9. Mawingu Enterprises shows a difference in their trial balance of KES 29.3 million.
 This was posted to a suspense account so that the accounts for the year ended 31 march 2020 could be prepared.
-The following statement of financial position was produced:
+The following statement of financial position was produced.

 Statement of Financial position